Home | About Us

 The underlying philosophy of the company is based on the belief that an individual’s life is comprised of many interdependent parts that must be balanced and function in harmony with each other.
 To be effective, college student development must take place early; must be comprehensive, enlightening, rigorous and delivered in a non-threatening, risk-free atmosphere.

-- The College Life Skills Course® has been evaluated and recommended for college credit by the American Council on Education, the major coordinating body for all the nation's higher education institutions.
+- The College Life Skills Course® which has been evaluated and recommended for college credit by the American Council on Education, the major coordinating body for all the nation's higher education institutions.
 This student-centered, questions-based course introduces students to the self-knowledge, self-discipline and college knowledge essential for success in higher education and beyond.
 Students are taught a comprehensive life management method that familiarizes them with the demands of college life inside and outside of the classroom; connects them with campus resources, policies and procedures; and informs them of their rights and responsibilities.

 - The College FAQ Book: Over 5,000 Not Frequently Asked Questions About College! is the first and only comprehensive book of questions on the college experience.
 This easy-to-read, pocket-size but powerful book sheds light on how colleges work and helps readers understand the choices, challenges, bridges and barriers that college students encounter.
 The College FAQ Book gives students and parents the right questions to ask about every aspect of the college experience.